-7.7 Environmental procurement leads to the embedding of environmental considerations into routine procurement decisions, the delivery of better value for money (e.g. through buying energy-efficient products), an improved organisational environment and improved reputation.
+7.7 SOSE is committed to a just transition to Net Zero and in its procurement looks to ensure the embedding of environmental considerations into routine procurement decisions, the delivery of better value for money (e.g. through buying energy-efficient products), an improved organisational environment and improved reputation.
 This can be achieved by building environmental considerations into all aspects of the procurement process.